 Among the products from her lab: an engineered bone, cardiac tissue suitable for use in transplants, and disease-sensing nanoparticle aggregates that change color in the presence of even tiny quantities of cancer-related enzymes, making early sensing possible.
 As Stevens told The Lancet: "It's right down at the nanoscience level.
 It's really exciting stuff, but it actually results in something very tangibly useful."

-Molly Stevens’ TED talks
+Molly Stevens’ TED talk

 Session 7, “Regeneration,” couldn’t come at a better time; it’s the end of the second day of TEDGlobal 2013, and we could all use a little repair and restoration.
 In this session, four scientists and researchers look closely at the ways in which the body breaks down — and how we can rebuild them.
 Here […]Continue reading